-It's a dilemma every cat lover faces: Do I feed the poor feral kitties or do I call animal control so they stop destroying my yard?
+Wondering what to do with feral cats?
+It's a dilemma that all cat owners and lovers face: Do I feed the poor feral kitties or do I call animal control or animal services so they stop destroying my yard?

 As much as you may want to be the Mother Teresa of cats, it’s just not feasible to feed and care for them all.

-If you try, you’ll likely notice that the cat population around your house will explode.
-And we don’t want you to bankrupt yourself for the sake of those cute strays.
+If you try, you’ll likely notice that the feral cat population around your house will explode.
+And we don’t want you to bankrupt yourself for the sake of that cute community cat.

 Don’t worry: there’s a better way!

-Here’s what you need to know about feral cats and how to best deal with their cute, pleading Oliver Twist-like faces.
+Here’s what all alley cat allies need to know about stray cats and how to best deal with their cute, pleading Oliver Twist-like faces.

 What Are Feral Cats?